 There is a café at the Sepilok Orangutan Rehabilitation Centre.
 The café is open even when the Sepilok centre shuts for lunch.
 Alternatively, you can buy tasty European or Asian dishes at The Lake Bistro (on the Sepilok Nature Resort).
 Here you can eat with a wonderful view over the lake.

 Directly opposite Sepilok is The Bornean Sun Bear Conservation Centre, which is dedicated to the rescue and rehabilitation of the world’s smallest bear.
-We’d not seen these bears before and it was great to observe them in their natural environment.

 Visit The Rainforest Discovery Centre (RDC)

 The Rainforest Discovery Centre is a short distance away from Sepilok.
 Here, you’ll find trails and a canopy walk where you can observe more wildlife and tropical flora and fauna.
 They also offer night time hikes, which sound fun.

 We had planned to go to the Rainforest Discovery Centre on our 2nd day in Sepilok, but changed out mind at the last minute and went back to the Orangutan Sanctuary for another visit instead.